Menu Close

 How Do I Make Sourdough Pancakes Vegan?

-1. Heat a large non stick pan or pancake griddle over low heat.
+1. Heat a large non stick pan or pancake griddle over medium heat.

-2. In a large mixing bowl, mix all ingredients together.
+2. In a large mixing bowl, mix all ingredients together (I don’t separate out the dry ingredients from the wet ingredients).

 3. Pour about 1/4 cup of batter onto the pan or griddle for each pancake.
-Cook for 3 or 4 minutes on one side until bubbles form around the edges of the pancake, then flip.
-Cook for another 2 minutes on the other side until cooked through.
+Cook for 2-3 minutes on one side until bubbles form around the edges of the pancake, then flip.
+Cook for another 2 minutes on the other side until cooked through and golden brown.
 Repeat until all pancake batter is gone.

-4. If pancakes are too thick, add more almond milk, 1 tablespoon at a time (this will depend on how moist your Sourdough starter is).
-Top with maple syrup and fresh fruit of your choice.
-Mangia!
+If pancakes are too thick, add more almond milk, 1 tablespoon at a time (this will depend on how moist your Sourdough starter is).

 vegan pancakes with sourdough starter discard recipe vegetarian sweet sour dough recipes with castoff dairy free eggless pan cakes flap jacks johnny cakes recipe for veganuary